threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/calendar/readme.md

 ## User Storie

-As a 3bot owner I can through the 3botApp display and manage(add,modify,delete) a web calendar that will be stored on my 3bot
+As a 3bot owner I want to display and manage(add,modify,delete) a web calendar through the 3botApp so that my calendar data will be stored on my 3bot but still accessible from my 3bot app

 ## Module Requirements